Driving with a Suspended License Defense Lawyers Howell, NJ

 The New Jersey traffic law attorneys at Rudnick, Addonizio, Pappa & Casazza PC help honest people like you resolve issues involving drivers’ license suspensions.
 Our defense lawyers have two offices conveniently located in Hazlet and East Brunswick, New Jersey to serve Bayshore Area clients.
 We help individuals in Monmouth, Middlesex, and Ocean counties keep their drivers’ licenses – and avoid excessive fines and jail time.

-What Does the New Jersey Law Say About Driving with a Suspended License?
+What Does New Jersey Law Say About Driving with a Suspended License in Hazlet, NJ?

 N.J.S.A.
 39:3-40 states: “No person to whom a driver’s license has been refused or whose driver’s license or reciprocity privilege has been suspended or revoked, or who has been prohibited from obtaining a driver’s license, shall personally operate a motor vehicle during the period of refusal, suspension, or prohibition.”
 Basically, if the Motor Vehicle Commission (MVC) suspended your license, you are not allowed to drive until it has been reinstated.